Revisiting Descriptive Representation In Congress

 Data used in the Study:

 The researchers used large-sample public opinion data for this study, i.e., Cooperative Congressional Election, 2008.
 The primary variables in this regard measure whether the respondents of the study were descriptive represented or not.
 The samples were converted to subsamples with identical estimated models as white non-Latinos (η = 24,834), a sample of African Americans (η = 3,419), and a sample of Latinos (n = 2,779).
-In addition, the models include multiple control variables on two levels, which are individual and house district level.
+In addition, the models include multiple control variables on two levels, which are individual and house district levels.

 Discussion of Findings: